 I recently retired after serving 25 years and 7 months in the United States Army.
 My career began at West Point and upon graduation I became an infantry officer.
 I did two tours in Afghanistan and two tours in Iraq.
 I deeply regret not winning those wars.
 During my career I earned a masters of Peace Operations from George Mason University and a masters of Military Arts and Science from the Army’s School of Advanced Military Studies.
 Now I am writing in my basement war room.
 Specifically I’m working on encoding the lessons of Afghanistan into a creative and fun game that will serve as a catalyst for effective learning.
 My current project is a video series that applies the teachings of the classic military philosophers to Afghanistan.
+I just finished Sun Tzu Ponders Afghanistan (click the link to check it out) and am working on Thucydides Ponders Afghanistan.
 If you are interested in reading an overview of 25 years in the Army and seeing some interesting Army photos, check out my LinkedIn profile.
-I’m married to my beautiful wife Tara and we have two young children ages 1 and 3.
+I’m married to my beautiful wife Tara and we have three young children ages newborn, 2 and 4.

 The Basement War Room

 The Basement War Room Logo features two key symbols: The Tactical Mission Graphic for Control and the Belt of Truth.